Reconstruction of Differentially Private Text Sanitization via Large Language Models: Experimental Evaluation

 \para{Setup.} To evaluate the effectiveness of the white-box fine-tuning attacks on the pre-trained LLMs, we conduct experiments on Pile-CC, Pile-Wiki, and Pile-Enron with pre-trained LLMs, including OPT, Pythia, GPT-Neo and GPT-J. Specifically, for each dataset, we randomly select a subset containing $10,000$ samples from the original datasets and split the subset into a training set having $8,000$ samples, a validation set having $1,000$ samples, and a test set having $1,000$ samples.
 We fine-tune the pre-trained LLMs using the training set and the validation set and evaluate on the test set.
 Due to the high costs incurred by the sentence-level DP when querying the black-box API, we consider performing the fine-tuning attack for the word-level DP only.

-\para{Results.} Table~\ref{tab:example_word_level_reconstruction_ft_attck} provides an example of the white-box fine-tuning-based attacks on Pile-CC under $\epsilon=8$ with Pythia-6.9B, OPT-6.7B and GPT-J-6B for the word-level DP.
-We observe that, the open-source model reconstruct few PII sequences compared to close-source models (e.g., ChatGPT, Claude).
+\para{Results.} Tab.~\ref{tab:example_word_level_reconstruction_ft_attck} provides an example of the white-box fine-tuning-based attacks on Pile-CC under $\epsilon=8$ with Pythia-6.9B, OPT-6.7B and GPT-J-6B for the word-level DP.
+We observe that, the open-source model reconstructs few PII sequences compared to close-source models (e.g., ChatGPT, Claude).

-Table~\ref{tab:results_finetuning_attack_word_level_pile-cc}, Table~\ref{tab:results_finetuning_attack_word_level_pile-wiki}, and Table~\ref{tab:results_finetuning_attack_word_level_pile-enron} report the reconstruction results and \textsc{Precision} on Pile-CC, Pile-Wiki and Pile-Enron, respectively, where the metrics include \textsc{Succ}, \textsc{Recall} and \textsc{Precision}.
+Tab.~\ref{tab:results_finetuning_attack_word_level_pile-cc}, Tab.~\ref{tab:results_finetuning_attack_word_level_pile-wiki}, and Tab.~\ref{tab:results_finetuning_attack_word_level_pile-enron} report the reconstruction results and \textsc{Precision} on Pile-CC, Pile-Wiki and Pile-Enron, respectively, where the metrics include \textsc{Succ}, \textsc{Recall} and \textsc{Precision}.
 Similar to the black-box instruction-based attacks, we observe that the model with more parameters can achieve higher performance metrics.
 For Pile-CC, the metrics including \textsc{Succ}, \textsc{Recall}, and \textsc{Precision} are lower than Pile-Wiki and Pile-Entron, this may be because Pile-CC is not composed of a specific type of data.
 Therefore, the model cannot learn from a specific data distribution like fact (Pile-Wiki) or email (Pile-Enron) distribution.